Freepik vs iStock: how do they compare on licensing risk and cost for commercial campaigns?

 Frequently Asked Questions

-How do Freepik and iStock compare on licensing risk for commercial campaigns?
+How do Freepik and iStock compare on basic commercial licensing?

 Expanded Explanation: